Lokillouu/MetaSounds-Notify/README.md

 Consequently, it becomes challenging to determine the precise moment to spawn the next wave in order to synchronize it with the music's beat drops.
 That was the case... until now.

-With MetaSounds Notify, we have implemented a solution.
+With MetaSounds Notify, we have the solution.
 Whenever the track reaches a desired point, it sends an interface call back to the spawner, which then spawns the next wave in perfect synchronization with the music.